22 Most Common Tourist Scams in China

 Some tips on determining if a note is real is to see if the note is smooth and crisp, and when placed under a UV light, it should not glow.
 Also examine the top left corner, the serial number and characters should be clear.
 Also, try keeping smaller notes to pay for small amounts.

 Further, withdraw money only at bank ATMs, as there have been reports of fake notes at ATMs in secluded spots, and also with dishonest stall owners who give you fake notes.
 A sleight of hand trick is for shopkeepers to take your 100 yuan, swop it with a fake 100 yuan, pass you the 100 yuan and claim that it is fake.
 If you were to pay another 100, he would have earned double the price.

 There are many other sleight of hand tricks, which are common in Mexico, Turkey and Thailand.
 To not fall for such a scam, watch the shopkeeper very carefully once you pass over the note, though do beware that he and/or his accomplice will try every means to distract you.

 Another variation of this scam is when someone claims not to have enough change.
 So he asks that you top up and he will pass you back a 50 or 100 yuan change.

 Another very creative scam to watch out for is that some shopkeepers return you mixed Vietnamese Dong with Chinese Yuan when returning you change, especially if it’s a large amount.
-To understand how worthless 1 Vietnamese Dong is, the conversion of 1 Yuan = 3000 plus Vietnamese Dong
+To understand how worthless 1 Vietnamese Dong is, 1 Yuan = 3000 plus Vietnamese Dong

 2. Double menus